barronh/pycmaq/README.md

 # pycmaq
 Utilities for working with CMAQ data in Python.

-pycmaq is still in active development.
+pycmaq is still in active development, and should only be used with caution.

 ## Installation